gardener/gardener/docs/extensions/provider-local.md

 If the `--apiserver-sni-enabled` flag is set to `true` (default), `istio-ingress/istio-ingressgateway` is set to be exposed on `nodePort` `30433` by this controller.
 Otherwise, the `kube-apiserver` `Service` in the shoot namespaces in the seed cluster needs to be patched to be exposed on `30443` by the [Control Plane Exposure Webhook](#control-plane-exposure).

-#### `Node`

-This controller reconciles the `Node`s of [kind](https://kind.sigs.k8s.io/) clusters.
-Typically, the `.status.{capacity,allocatable}` values are determined by the resources configured for the Docker daemon (see for example [this](https://docs.docker.com/desktop/mac/#resources) for Mac).
-Since many of the `Pod`s deployed by Gardener have quite high `.spec.resources.{requests,limits}`, the kind `Node`s easily get filled up and only a few `Pod`s can be scheduled (even if they barely consume any of their reserved resources).
-In order to improve the user experience, the controller submits an empty patch which triggers the "Node webhook" (see below section) in case the `.status.{capacity,allocatable}` values are not high enough.
-The webhook will increase the capacity of the `Node`s to allow all `Pod`s to be scheduled.

 #### ETCD Backups
 This controller reconciles the `BackuBucket` and `BackupEntry` of the shoot allowing the `etcd-backup-restore` to create and copy backups using the `local` provider functionality.
 The backups are stored on the host file system.
 This is achieved by mounting that directory to the `etcd-backup-restore` container.